-What is the difference between integrated coastal zone management (ICZM) and MSP processes?
+What is the difference between integrated coastal management (ICM) and MSP processes?

-How can be MSP used to integrate various already existing planning approaches like ICZM or EBM (Ecosystem-based management)?
+How can be MSP used to integrate various already existing planning approaches like ICM or EBM (Ecosystem-based management)?

 The IMP identifies maritime spatial planning as a cross-cutting policy tool enabling public authorities and stakeholders to apply a coordinated, integrated and trans-boundary approach.
 The application of an ecosystem-based approach will contribute to promoting the sustainable development and growth of the maritime and coastal economies and the sustainable use of marine and coastal resources.
 With this in mind the maritime spatial planning should not be seen as a standalone tool, rather one that incorporates ecosystem based management and integrated coastal zone management where applicable.
 Art.
 7 of the MSP Directive states that “to take into account land-sea interactions in accordance with Article 4(2), should this not form part of the maritime spatial planning process as such, Member States may use other formal or informal processes, such as integral coastal management.
 The outcome shall be reflected by Member States in their maritime spatial plans.”